isotoxin/isotoxin/source/plugins/proto_template/readme.txt

 this is just template
-replace "tgm" to three words of your protocol and change get_info func
+replace "xxx" to three words of your protocol and change api_getinfo func